(No DOGS @ market)

 Newcastle.... a melting pot of cuisines

-Everything you need to feed, clothe or surprise your family can be bought at the Newcastle City Farmers and Makers Market and you know it's all been made with passion.
+Everything you need to feed, cloth or surprise your family can be bought at the Newcastle City Farmers Market and you know it's been made with passion.

 Follow the markets on Twitter - follow NewcastleFarmer or follow Newcastlecityfarmersmarket on Instagram!
 Look for us on Facebook too at Newcastle City Farmers Market!

 Newcastle City Farmers & Makers Market